microsoft/T-MAC/README.md

 ### Compared to CUDA GPU

-T-MAC achievess comparable 2-bit mpGEMM performance compared to CUDA GPU on Jetson AGX Orin.
+T-MAC achieves comparable 2-bit mpGEMM performance compared to CUDA GPU on Jetson AGX Orin.
 While the CUDA GPU outperforms the CPU in executing kernels other than mpGEMM, making the end-to-end performance of T-MAC (CPU) slightly slower, T-MAC can deliver considerable savings in power and energy consumption.

 | Framework       | Throughput (tokens/sec) | Power (W)   | Energy (J/token) |
 |-----------------|:------------------------|:------------|:-----------------|